 Fair For All is our equality strategy and sets out a number of objectives that we have decided are equality priorities for the Council.
-This is done in consultation with stakeholders and by looking at equality information.
+These are set in consultation with stakeholders and by looking at equality information.
 The current strategy runs from April 2015 to March 2019.

 Equality Impact Assessment